 There are four ways you can pay the penalty.
-You may call Customer Experience Team (phone numbers are printed on the back cover of this booklet) for information on how to change your Part D late enrollment penalty.
+You may call Customer Experience Team (phone numbers are printed on the back cover of this booklet) for more information on how to change your penalty payment options.

 Option 1: Paying by check